155601-Mikey/GitBoard/README.md

 Configuration

-GitBoard requires access to the GitHub API to fetch data.
+GitSight requires access to the GitHub API to fetch data.
 Fortunately for you, you don't have to profide an API, because GitHub's api is aviable at api.github.com
 ---

 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-To contribute to GitBoard:
+To contribute to GitSight:

 1. Fork the repository.